TarcisioLOliveira/SolidPrep/elements/README.md

 - the `DB` matrix, that is, the matrix resulting from the multiplication of the constitutive matrix (D) and the linear elasticity matrix (B);
-- the `Nf` matrix, that is, the boundary integral of the interpolation matrix, used for calculating the `f` vector (global and local nodal force vectors).
+- the `Nf` matrix, that is, the boundary integral of the interpolation matrix, used for calculating the `f` vector (global and local nodal force vectors);
+- the `h` matrix, that is, the elemental tensor used for Helmholtz filtering.

 The respective matrices can be calculated by running the script with the arguments `-k`, `-DB`, and `-Nf`.
 The result is printed and can be copy-pasted